How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 If the current protection method is REDIRECT:

-For certain requests, it is possible to disable the use of interactive checks.
-For example, if only bots or mobile applications access a specific server resource, having a check in place could lead to disruptions in the client service’s operation.
+For certain requests, you can disable the use of interactive checks.
+For example, if only bots or mobile applications access a particular server resource, requiring a check could disrupt the client service’s operation.
 Specify such local resources in the Location Exceptions section.

 A request will be sent to the whitelist if its path to your resource contains a segment specified in this setting.